huggingface/transformers/docs/source/en/perf_infer_gpu_many.md

 model.save_pretrained("saved_model")
 ```

-Have a look at this [blog post](https://pytorch.org/blog/out-of-the-box-acceleration/) to learn more about what is possible to with the `BetterTransformer` + SDPA API.
+Have a look at this [blog post](https://medium.com/pytorch/bettertransformer-out-of-the-box-performance-for-huggingface-transformers-3fbe27d50ab2) to learn more about what is possible to do with `BetterTransformer` API for encoder based models.